 According to bedrock geologic maps of the area, the quarry is operating within the western half of the Ralston Dike, or Ralston Plug.
 Lava was extruded through the Pierre Shale from the Ralston Plug during Paleocene time forming basalt.
 An altered zone of the Pierre Shale is adjacent to the Ralston Plug.
 The contact between that Pierre Shale and the rim-phase of the Ralston Plug is mapped within the quarry as dipping from 60 to 80 degrees to the east (Drewes, 2006).
-The core-phase of basalt is towards the center of the Ralston Plug.
+The core-phase basalt is located towards the center of the Ralston Plug.

-In general, a thin veneer of basalt overlaying the east-dipping shale contact was left in place on the west side during mining operations.
-A few "windows" of the altered Pierre shale have been exposed in the upper high walls and appear to be standing well where exposed.
-Based on 2010 mapping, and subsequently reviewed, the rim-phase basalt is very hard, fresh, gray, and very fine grained, with joint orientation ranging from moderately dipping to vertical.
+In general, a thin veneer of basalt has left in place overlaying the east-dipping shale contact on the west side during mining operations.
+A few "windows" of the altered Pierre shale have been exposed in the upper high walls as well as at lower elevations due to the undulating surface of the contact.
+Current mining practices are to maintain a setback from the altered shale.
+Based on 2010 mapping, and subsequent observations, the rim-phase basalt is very hard, fresh, gray, and very fine grained, with joint orientation ranging from moderately dipping to vertical.
 The core-phase basalt is hard, moderately weathered to fresh at depth, light gray, and very-fine grained, with joint orientation ranging from low angle to high angle.

-General observations of the high-walls indicate slopes were mined nearly vertical, up to 80 ft in height, with a series of benches and haul roads traversing the site prior to 2010.
-On the west side of the quarry approximately 230 vertical feet of the east-facing quarry wall has been exposed and generally less than 50 vertical feet of the quarry wall has been exposed on the east side (west-facing).
+General observations of the high walls indicate slopes were mined nearly vertical, up to 80 ft in height, with a series of benches and haul roads traversing the site.
+On the west side of the quarry approximately 230 vertical ft of the east-facing quarry wall have been exposed and about 50 vertical ft of the quarry wall has been exposed on the east side (west-facing).
 The current mining practice utilizes a 40-ft tall bench height with a 15-ft to 20-ft bench width.